4.50 from Paddington: Plot summary

-Mrs Elspeth McGillicuddy is on her way from a shopping expedition to visit her old friend Jane Marple for Christmas.
-Her train passes another train running parallel and in the same direction as her train.
-A blind in a compartment on the other train flies up, and she sees a man with his back to her strangling a woman.
-She reports it to a sceptical ticket collector who passes the report for investigation.
-When arriving at Miss Marple's cottage, she tells her everything.
-Mrs McGillicuddy describes the dying woman as having blonde hair and wearing a fur coat and the man as tall and dark, though she saw only his back.
-Miss Marple believes her story, knowing her friend to be trustworthy in description.
-With no report of a body found in the next day's news, Miss Marple sets out to determine where the body is.
-With a good map and several rides by train to feel the effect of a sharp curve on standing passengers, she determines that the body is probably in the grounds of Rutherford Hall.
-Miss Marple sends Lucy Eyelesbarrow, a young professional cook and housekeeper of her acquaintance, to work at Rutherford Hall and find the body.
+Elspeth McGillicuddy is on her way to visit her friend Jane Marple.
+Her train passes another running in the same direction, and during a brief period where the trains are stopped next to each other, she sees a man on the other train with his back to her, strangling a woman.
+She tries to report this to the railway, but has trouble making anyone believe her.
+Mrs McGillicuddy describes the dying woman to Miss Marple as having blonde hair and wearing a fur coat, and the man as tall and dark, though she saw only his back.
+Miss Marple believes her, knowing her friend to be trustworthy.
+After the police fail to discover any sign of a body or of a woman being attacked on that train, Miss Marple sets out to determine where the body is.
+After reaching out to her network, including a nephew who works for the railway and a local in St. Mary Mead who loves maps, she determines that the body is probably in the grounds of Rutherford Hall.
+She sends Lucy Eyelesbarrow, a freelance housekeeper of her acquaintance, to work at Rutherford Hall and find the body, while Miss Maple herself sets up camp at a boarding house nearby run by a former servant.

-Luther Crackenthorpe is a semi-invalid widower who lives at Rutherford Hall with his daughter Emma.
-Luther's father, not liking his son, wrote a will which left his property for his eldest grandson.
-Luther receives the income for life.
-After Luther's death, the capital is to be divided equally among Luther's surviving children, not unlike a tontine pension.
-The share of cash due to the living children rises as each sibling dies before their father.
+A cranky and invalid widower named Luther Crackenthorpe lives at Rutherford Hall with his unmarried daughter, Emma.
+Luther's father made his fortune in biscuit manufacturing, and his will left Rutherford Hall in trust for his eldest grandson (currently Cedric).
+Luther can live in the house for his lifetime, and receives the income from the capital left by his father, but cannot sell the house or touch the capital itself.
+After Luther's death, that capital is to be divided equally among Luther's surviving children, so the share due to the living children rises with each sibling who dies before Luther.
 Edmund, the firstborn son, died during World War II.
-Youngest daughter Edith ("Edie"), died four years before the novel begins, leaving a son, Alexander.
-The remaining children are Cedric, an Ibiza-based bohemian painter; Harold, a married businessman in the City of London; Alfred, who engages in shady business dealings; and Emma.
-Others at the family home include Alexander's father Bryan Eastley, and Alexander's school friend James Stoddart-West.
-Another character is local physician Dr Quimper, who looks after Luther and is in love with Emma.
+Younger daughter Edith died four years before the novel begins, leaving a son, Alexander.
+The remaining children are Cedric, a painter; Harold, a married businessman; Alfred, whose business is somewhat shady and not well-defined; and Emma.
+Others at the family home include Alexander's father Bryan Eastley, and Alexander's friend James Stoddart-West.
+Local physician Dr Quimper frequently attends to Luther and is close friends with Emma.